-The Bank may be required to withhold up to 30% of amounts payable with respect to Notes issued under the Programme to holders of such Notes that do not provide the Bank with information required to comply with FATCA (Recalcitrant Holders) or to FFIs that do not enter into an FFI Agreement with the IRS under FATCA and are not otherwise exempt from or in deemed compliance with FATCA (Nonparticipating FFIs), if such amounts constitute foreign passthru payments (Foreign Passthru Payments) under FATCA, which term is not defined as of the date of this Base Prospectus.
-Such withholding is generally not required on payments made before the later of 1 January 2017 or the date of publication of final regulations defining Foreign Passthru Payments.
-Additionally, FATCA withholding on Foreign Passthru Payments will only apply to Notes that are issued after the Grandfathering Date or are issued on or before and are significantly modified after the Grandfathering Date such that they are deemed to be reissued.
+The FFI Agreements also require FFIs to withhold up to 30% of amounts payable to accountholders that do not provide the payors with information required to comply with FATCA ("Recalcitrant Holders") or to FFIs that do not enter into an FFI Agreement with the IRS under FATCA and are not otherwise exempt from or in deemed compliance with FATCA, if such amounts constitute Foreign Passthru Payments under FATCA, which term is not defined as of the date of this Base Prospectus.
+Such withholding is generally not required on payments made before the later of 1 January 2019 or the date of publication of final regulations defining Foreign Passthru Payments.
+Additionally, FATCA withholding on Foreign Passthru Payments will only apply to Notes that are: (a) issued after the "grandfathering date" (i.e., the date that is six months after the date on which final regulations defining Foreign Passthru Payments are filed with the U.S. Federal Register) or (b) issued on or before and are materially modified after the "grandfathering date" such that they are deemed to be reissued.

-The United States and a number of other jurisdictions have entered into or announced their intention to negotiate intergovernmental agreements to facilitate the implementation of FATCA (each, an IGA).
+The United States and a number of other jurisdictions have entered into or announced their intention to negotiate IGAs to facilitate the implementation of FATCA.
 Pursuant to FATCA and the "Model 1" and "Model 2" IGAs released by the United States, an FFI in an IGA signatory country could be treated as a "Reporting FI" not subject to withholding under FATCA on any payments it receives.
 Further, an FFI in a Model 1 IGA jurisdiction would not be required to withhold under FATCA or an IGA (or any law implementing an IGA) from payments it makes (unless it has agreed to do so under the U.S. "qualified intermediary," "withholding foreign partnership" or "withholding foreign trust" regimes).
-The Model 2 IGA leaves open the possibility that a Reporting FI might in the future be required to withhold as a Participating FFI on foreign passthru payments and payments that it makes to Recalcitrant Holders.
-Under each Model IGA, a Reporting FI would still be required to report certain information in respect of its account holders and investors to its home government or to the IRS.
+The Model 2 IGA leaves open the possibility that a Reporting FI might in the future be required to withhold as a participating foreign financial institution on foreign passthru payments and payments that it makes to Recalcitrant